 The short answer is “yep”.

 But they both mean the same thing.
 It’s possible.

-FIRST, I by adjusting expectations and honoring your limitations.
+FIRST, by adjusting expectations and honoring your limitations.

 For example: Consistency doesn’t have to mean doing the same thing every day.
 It can mean doing something mostly every day forever.
-There are times that I’m running miles and really can’t wait to get to studio classes, and then there are days (weeks ahem) where I write, or Netflix, or emote all day.
+There are times that I’m running miles and really can’t wait to get to studio classes, and then there are days (ahem, weeks) where I write, or Netflix, or emote all day.
 During those times I might run short laps around the park, do a few pushups, maybe a plank.
-Ten minutes of yoga or Barre 3 at home from my computer in my pajamas.
+Ten minutes of yoga or Barre3® at home from my computer in my pajamas.
 Just something.